 On top of that, the whole point of discovery is in the least minimum effort.
 This stage will teach you more about the business niche you are going into, about the product you will be happily selling and about customers that will bring you prosperity.
 The Discovery phase concept is not exclusively about the product.
 It is also about finding your market niche with this product.
 So the ultimate goal of a startup’s software development partner is to make this product technologically perfect to fit the market as soon as possible and with minimal enhancements.

 Too often, companies don’t see value in investing in design and development of a product at an early stage of their growth, considering it as excessive.
 Mistakenly, they might think that the brilliant idea is just enough.
 In fact, it’s nothing but a missed opportunity: false start in chase of building something new without proper validation of your idea.
 Only with the real product, you can test an actual value it will or will not bring for your users.

 From the business idea point of view, in the course of a discovery process, you will uncover new business opportunities or verify your supposed business opportunities.
 Results of such verification and uncovering might influence and shift the direction of the further product development.
 Moreover, it allows to uncover hidden risks and address them head on before almost any investments are made into a product design or development.

-From the point of view of your product idea, the logical outcome of a successful discovery phase is a set of documents (SRS, UseCases, SDS, estimates, PoC, etc.), a well-documented evidence that a potential product or service can be successful.
+From the point of view of your product idea, the logical outcome of a successful software product discovery phase is a set of documents (SRS, UseCases, SDS, estimates, PoC, etc.), a well-documented evidence that a potential product or service can be successful.